 To see what happens view our blood donor experience video.

-We advise our donors to do applied muscle tension exercises during donation - this is to maintain blood pressure and promote wellbeing during and after donation.
+Donors are advised to do applied muscle tension exercises during donation.
+This is to maintain blood pressure and promote wellbeing during and after donation.
 Following needle insertion you should be comfortable during your donation.
 If you experience any discomfort or pain please alert a member of staff.

 An agitator scale constantly weighs and measures your donation.
 It will stop automatically when your donation is complete.
 Donor carers will be available to you throughout your donation.
 You may hear bleeping noises from the agitator, these inform us of the progress of your donation.
 A full donation is 470ml and will usually take between 5 and 10 minutes.
 If you require assistance or have any concerns, please make us aware by raising your non-donation arm.

-After donation, the needle is removed and a sterile dressing applied to your arm.
+After donation, the needle will be removed and a sterile dressing applied to your arm.
 We advise that you leave the pressure roll on for 30 minutes and the plaster dressing on for six hours.
 Please avoid using this arm to push on or to carry anything heavy.
 We will give you a card at the end of your donation with important care advice.

-You will be offered a selection of drinks and snacks are available at the refreshment table.
-We encourage donors to relax here for at least 15 minutes and have at least two drinks following donation.
+A selection of drinks and snacks are available at the refreshment table.
+We encourage donors to relax here for at least 15 minutes and to have at least two drinks following donation.

 Our session search will find every public blood donation session in your area:

 There are many ways we can help you:

 Born prematurely, Sidney was just five days old when he developed a potentially life-changing blood infection.